quicwg/wg-materials/interim-25-10/minutes.md

 ### Why does HTTP3FrameCreated and HTTP3FrameParsed have a length field? - https://github.com/quicwg/qlog/issues/483

 Support for not duplicating information across the logging structures.
-See also discussion above
+See also discussion above.

 Outcome: make a PR to remove the field from HTTP3FrameParsed and HTTP3FrameCreated

 ### PacketHeader.flags should be replaced with individual values - https://github.com/quicwg/qlog/issues/471

-Support for this PR
+Support for this PR.

 Outcome: update PR to address some feedback and plan to merge